Lifting State Up: Building a To-Do List Example

 export default TaskList;

-Next, the form component.
-This component will be responsible for capturing user input, but it will not add the task to the list itself.
-Instead, it will call a function passed down from its parent.
+The AddTaskForm component captures user input via a controlled form input.
+Crucially, it does not add the task to the list itself.
+Instead, it calls a callback function (onAddTask) that is passed from the parent.
 This is inverse data flow in action.

 // AddTaskForm.jsx